 In 2010 Clement joined star Steve Carell as one of the schmucks in Dinner for Schmucks, a remake of French hit The Dinner Game.
 USA Today reviewer Claudia Puig argued that Clement "nearly steals the movie" as a pretentious artist whose "off-the-wall remarks, bizarre costumes and animalistic tendencies are absurdly comical".

-Clement's voice talents can also be heard on animated hit Rio and its sequel (The Hollywood Reporter argued that his villainous red-eyed cockatoo "steals every scene he's in"), 2010's Despicable Me (one of the evil minions), and sneaking a mention of Wellington's Botanic Gardens into an episode of The Simpsons.
-Clement went on to play the villainous giant crab Tamatoa in Moana, and Boris, the bug-eyed assassin who fiddles with time in the third Men in Black movie.
+Clement's voice talents have been heard in a number of animated movies.
+The Hollywood Reporter argued that his villainous red-eyed cockatoo in animated hit Rio "steals every scene he's in".
+He can also be heard in 2010 hit Despicable Me (as one of the evil minions), Moana (as a villainous crab) and Kiwi show Kiri and Lou (as Lou).
+He sneaked a mention of Wellington's Botanic Gardens into an episode of The Simpsons, while in live action movie Men in Black 3, he was Boris, the bug-eyed assassin who fiddles with time.

 Back home, Clement took a small role in Jason Stutter comedy Diagnosis: Death, and a larger one in Stutter's third feature Predicament.
 Based on the novel by Scarecrow author Ronald Hugh Morrieson, the film won Clement praise for another scene-stealing performance, this time as The Spook, an oddball plotting to blackmail adulterous couples.

-Clement contributed to sketch comedy show Radiradirah, directed an episode of Short Poppies for his Conchords colleague Rhys Darby, and can be heard as the voice of one of the sheep in The Pen, a series of shorts he made with Wellington animator Guy Capper.
+Clement contributed to sketch comedy show Radiradirah, directed an episode of Short Poppies for his Conchords colleague Rhys Darby, and can be heard as the voice of one of the sheep in The Pen, a series of comical stop motion shorts he made with Wellington animator Guy Capper.

-Again Clement teamed with Waititi to direct the movie version.
+Clement reteamed with Waititi to direct the movie version.
 Clement plays Vladislav, aged 862.
 The movie premiered in the midnight section of US festival Sundance in 2014.
-A run of largely positive reviews and international press — plus a Moa win for New Zealand's best self-funded film of 2014 — followed Shadows' successful local release in June that year.
-Alongside 'reality show' Wellington Paranormal, which Clement helped direct, he is also involved in two other spin-offs: werewolf movie We're Wolves, and a Shadows TV series set in New York, which debuted in 2019.
+A run of largely positive reviews and international press — plus a Moa win for New Zealand's best self-funded film of 2014 — followed Shadows' successful local release in June.
+Alongside 'reality show' Wellington Paranormal, which Clement helped write and direct, he is also involved in two other spin-offs: a Shadows TV series set in New York, which debuted in 2019, and werewolf movie We're Wolves.

-Early 2015 saw Sundance debuts for two further big screen roles: People, Places, Things, in which Clement stars as a teacher balancing his job, his art, and solo parenting, and Jared Hess comedy Don Verdean.
-On the small screen, he has gone on to appear in acclaimed Marvel Comics spinoff Legion and Sarah Jessica Parker comedy Divorce.
+Clement has since featured in further movies.
+In 2015 he was seen in People, Places, Things, in which Clement stars as a teacher balancing his job, his art, and solo parenting, and Jared Hess comedy Don Verdean.
+He co-stars as a professor in 2020 comedy I Used to Go Here, is set to appear in James Cameron's Avatar sequels, while his small screen roles include acclaimed Marvel Comics spinoff Legion and Sarah Jessica Parker comedy Divorce.